- stomach (v.)

 Applied anciently to the openings of various internal organs, especially that of the stomach, then by the later Greek physicians to the stomach itself.
 The native word is maw.
 Some 16c. anatomists tried to correct the sense back to "esophagus" and introduce ventricle for what we call the stomach.
 Meaning "belly, midriff, part of the body that contains the stomach" is from late 14c.

 The spelling of the ending of the word was conformed to Latin, but the pronunciation remains as in Middle English.
-Related: stomachial (1580s); stomachical (c.1600); stomachic (1650s).
+Related: stomachial (1580s); stomachical (c.
+1600); stomachic (1650s).
 Pugilistic stomacher "punch in the stomach" is from 1814; from mid-15c. as "vest or other garment which covers the belly."
-The Latin figurative senses also were in Middle English (cf. "relish, inclination, desire," mid-15c.) or early Modern English.
+The Latin figurative senses also were in Middle English (such as "relish, inclination, desire," mid-15c.) or early Modern English.
 Also sometimes regarded in Middle Ages as the seat of sexual desire.